 The problems of other drivers led to various ordinances concerning the unasked for handling of luggage, use of profanity, loud speaking, and misrepresenting themselves to customers.
 Eventually, all hack drivers had to pay $3.00 a year for a license and wear a badge that read “hack.”
 At one point, the Daily Pantagraph carried a short article entitled “War on the Hack Drivers” detailing how local police cracked down on overaggressive solicitation, fighting between drivers, and operating where they were not supposed to.
 It appears that most drivers were arrested one day and tried and convicted the next.
 Probably the best known incidents occurred in 1884 with a driver named Frank Steele.
 He became involved in the harassment of some Chinese citizens in Bloomington which nearly cost him his life.
 Six months later, he was allegedly shot by two customers from Gibson City who thought they were being overcharged in a search for prostitutes.

 Five years after Ab had established himself enough in his profession, he began a family.
 He married 17 year old Miss Julia Bee on September 9, 1880 in a ceremony at the home of Henry Clay Dean.
-The ceremony was performed by Reverend Malone, former past of the A.M.E.
+The ceremony was performed by Reverend Malone, former pastor of the A.M.E.
 Church.
 The Daily Pantagraph gave their wedding far more coverage than most African American weddings of the time.
 This was probably because the guests of the couple included some of Ab’s well known and wealthy acquaintances he had met through his work.
 The newspaper described the wedding as an elegant affair.
 Julia wore “a lovely dress of peach blow silk and satin, with lace while the groom was attired in black, with white vest, gloves and tie.”
 There was also an extensive and impressive list of gifts in the paper including silver, china, lamps and a fine cook stove.

 Ab and Julia had three daughters: Hattie Ellen, Luella, and Leota, who died of measles when she was just fourteen months old.
 Sadly, Julia died on June 19, 1888 almost a year after their daughter Leota died.
 Julia was only 25 years old at the time of her death and she died of consumption.
 Ab never remarried after the death of Julia.